-- Fold the napkin in half diagonally, bringing the bottom right corner up to the top left corner and crease well.
+Fold the napkin in half diagonally, bringing the bottom right corner up to the top left corner.
+Crease the fold well.

-- Next, unfold the napkin back to the start.
+Next, unfold the napkin back to where you started.

-- Fold the top left and bottom right corners to either side of the crease you just made, leaving a gap.
-The lower-left corner should be a sharp point.
+Fold the top left and bottom right corners to either side of the crease you just made, leaving a narrow gap.
+The bottom left corner should be a sharp point.

-- Fold the top left and lower right diagonal edges in again to the same place and crease well.
+Next, fold the top left and lower right diagonal edges in again to the same place, and crease them well.

-- Rotate the napkin and bring the bottom point up to the very top but do not press this crease.
+Rotate the napkin so the bottom left point is pointing toward you, and bring that point up to the very top point.
+But do not press this crease.

-- Fold the napkin in half, bringing the left side backwards to the right.
+Then, fold the napkin in half, bringing the left side backward to the right.
 The thinner point should be at the front, wrapped around the larger back section.

 Continue Folding the Napkin Swan